TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-portal-dxseerror.md

 ### The option to enable Free Tier when creating a new account in the Azure Portal isn’t appearing.
 Where is the option?
 **Solution: ** You can have up to one Free Tier account in an Azure subscription.
-If the option doesn not appear, this means another account in the subscription is already enabled with Free Tier.
+If the option does not appear, this means another account in the subscription is already enabled with Free Tier.

 ### Data Explorer does not load or show data
 **Solution:** There is possibly a browser cache issue.
 Try to clear your browser cache or try from an incognito tab.